The Kilsby Sinkhole: A Dangerous Diving Location

 Kilsby Cave, classified as a sinkhole dive, is theoretically the easiest level for divers and is mostly used for beginner dives.
 It’s easily accessible thanks to its open cabin area.
 Reports indicate that about 1,000 dives are conducted at the sinkhole every year, making it a popular diving location.

-For the past 40 years, the sinkhole has offered clear water and allowed divers to descend up to 131 feet below the surface, adding to its allure.
-However, the sinkhole also has many twists and turns, making it notoriously dangerous.
-One of the biggest risks is that someone or something could end up anywhere within the system, making the recovery process quite lengthy.
+For the past 40 years, The Kilsby Sinkhole has been known for its crystal-clear water, allowing divers to explore depths of up to 131 feet.
+This has significantly added to its appeal.
+However, the sinkhole’s numerous twists and turns contribute to its reputation as a notoriously dangerous site.
+One of the major risks is the possibility that someone or something could end up anywhere within the complex system, leading to a potentially lengthy and challenging recovery process.

 Despite these risks, divers continue to be drawn to the Kilsby Sinkhole thanks to its unique geological features and exciting diving experiences.
 The 18-year-olds Brett and Patrick were relatively new to diving when they decided to venture down to Mount Gambier with a group of friends, including George and Carrie, to engage in some pleasurable diving.